 But the only snorkeling that is accessed from Key West (but is nowhere near it) that we recommend is snorkeling Dry Tortugas National Park (Fort Jefferson).

 Now let’s jump up north to Key Largo.
 The snorkeling in Key Largo is a mixed bag.
 While not as good as in the Middle Keys areas, there are lots of boat companies and snorkel spots available from Key Largo.

 Most of the snorkeling is focused on the areas close to John Pennekamp Coral Reef State Park.
 Very popular trips leave from within the state park, and many other trips head to the same waters from outside the park.
 Destinations include the Christ of the Abyss Statue, Dry Rocks, White Banks, Sea Gardens, and Molasses Reef to name a few.

 And now, the best for last.
 By far and away the Middle Keys offer the best snorkeling grounds.
-From Islamorada you will want to check out Hen & Chickens and Cheeca Rocks patch reefs.
+From Islamorada you will want to check out Hen and Chickens and Cheeca Rocks patch reefs.
 Another spot not to miss is Alligator Reef.
-Then from Marathon the wonderful Coffins Patch, Pillar Patch, and The Stake are well worth snorkeling, and the amazing Sombrero Reef.
+Then from Marathon the wonderful Coffins Patch reefs are well worth snorkeling, and don’t miss the amazing Sombrero Reef.

-Farther south, the beautiful Bahia Honda State Park is a must see (not so much for it's snorkeling, but it's beautiful beaches).
+Farther south, the beautiful Bahia Honda State Park is a must see, not so much for its snorkeling, but for the beautiful beaches.

 The thing about the Florida Keys is that it is far enough north that the waters get chilly in the winter, so do air temperatures relatively.
 For us 80°F water is comfortable without a wetsuit or wetsuit top, and the water temperatures in the Florida Keys are in the 80’s from May through October.
 See this webpage for the average water temperatures in all months of the year.
 That website also has air temperature highs and lows.